thomastay/personal-blog/content/gzip_investigations.md

 ## Finishing off - checksum and size

 Let's finish off the gzip file.
 Next we're supposed to see a CRC32.
-Going to an online crc32 tool, we see that the uncompressed 8 'a's with a line feed will generate: `ad d7 77 b6`.
+Going to an [online crc32 tool](https://emn178.github.io/online-tools/crc32.html), we see that the uncompressed 8 'a's with a line feed will generate: `ad d7 66 b6`.
 Indeed, if we look at the hex stream again:

 ```